igrisai/igrisai_mcp/UI_INTEGRATION_GUIDE.md

 }
 ```

-This guide provides everything you need to integrate the Dead Hand Switch system with your UI, including real-time event handling, error management, and complete examples for both web and mobile applications.
+This guide provides everything you need to integrate the dead man switch Switch system with your UI, including real-time event handling, error management, and complete examples for both web and mobile applications.